ThoAppelsin/game-of-king/README.md

 Regardless, it is a fun game, and dare I say, even mildly addictive.
 Don't believe me?
 Just try it with a friend and a real deck of cards.
 As innocent as it looks, you will start feeling the strange excitement in under 1-2 minutes as the pile on the ground grows.

+It gets even more exciting to see (and even expect to see) a King falling down on the ground.

 It usually takes very long, sometimes even an hour, to finish a game.
 However, once you start a game and get excited for a couple of times under 5-10 minutes,